Shaded Lawn Care

 * If removal is an option ensure that there is not a TPO (Tree preservation order) on the tree/s.

-Most grass / turf require four to six hours of full sun each day, to allow photosynthesis to occur.
+Grass / Turf will rarely do well under trees, most grass / turf require four to six hours of full sun each day, to allow photosynthesis to occur.

 Creeping fescue to bind the lawn together.